Grand Forks, British Columbia: Government

+The incumbent councillors are: Zak Eburne-Stoodley, Neil Krog, Christine Thompson, David Mark, Deborah Lafleur and Rod Zielinski.
+Provincially, Grand Forks is located in the constituency of Boundary-Similkameen, where it is represented by MLA Donegal Wilson (BC Conservative Party), who defeated the NDP incumbent, Roly Russell in this year's Provincial Election, and federally it is located in the South Okanagan—West Kootenay riding and represented by MP Richard Cannings.

 Transportation

 The short-line Grand Forks Railway is based out of Grand Forks.
 The company owns 3.7 mi of track, which connects Roxul and Interfor with the Grand Forks Junction at the south end of town.
 It is the shortest railway in Canada.
 Train cars then get sent to the United States via the Kettle Falls International Railway.

 The city is also served by the Grand Forks Airport.

 Climate

 Grand Forks experiences a humid continental climate (Köppen climate classification Dfb) with a similar climate to the Okanagan Valley to the west.
 However, the Boundary area usually receives slightly colder and snowier winters and slightly hotter summer temperatures, due to its location away from large lakes.
 Daytime highs during the summer often top 30 C and surpass 40 C at least once every few years.
 Night temperatures often fall rapidly in summer, and frost is rare but not unheard of in June or September.
 Winter temperatures are moderately (seldom severely) cold, but definitely mild by Canadian standards.
 Some years may see only a few light snowfalls and intermittent snow cover, whereas others receive several large snowstorms and snow cover from December to March.
 Precipitation is higher than many other drier Southern Interior locations, but still fairly low.

 The primary vegetation in the Grand Forks area is typical of the Southern BC dry belt.
 Sagebrush, bunchgrass, prickly pear cactus, arrowleaf balsamroot, ponderosa pine and douglas-fir dominate the valley bottom and south facing slopes.
 More mountainous species such as bearberry, lodgepole pine, western larch, Engelmann spruce, western red cedar and black cottonwood can be found along the Kettle and Granby Rivers and on north facing slopes.